200Tigersbloxed/TenableGameServer/README.md

 ## Server Setup
 Cool setup time
-This should work with anything that supports NodeJS, but has been verified to work on Windows 10
+This should work with anything that supports NodeJS, but has been verified to work on Ubuntu 18.04
 IMPORTANT: When installing socket.io, be sure you install socket.io@2.0.2 (v2.0.2), otherwise the client may not be able to connect to the server.

 ### Step 0